Statewide and Tertiary Mental Health Services

 State Forensic Mental Health Service (SFMHS)

 The State Forensic Mental Health Service (SFMHS) provides high quality humane healthcare for mentally unwell people in Western Australia within the criminal justice system.
 This includes remandees, detainees, prisoners, court attendees and those subject to the Criminal Law (Mentally Impaired Accused) Act 1996 (CLMIA 1996).

 Services are delivered by interdisciplinary teams.
 Care is person-centred to meet individual needs to enhance the wellbeing and safety of the individual and our community.

 Caring: placing consumers first, helping and support, providing holistic care, creating and maintain positive relations.

-Safety: Maintain security, sharing responsibility, speaking up.
+Safety: Maintain security, sharing responsibility and speaking up.

-Professionalism: Communicating, being accountable, being trustworthy, sharing.
+Professionalism: Communicating, being accountable, being trustworthy and sharing.